publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch71/m__us_usc_t22_s6212.md

     (b) __Subsequent authorization__

-        The limitation under subsection (a) of this section shall not apply to the extent that an authorization of appropriations is enacted after such funds are appropriated.
+        The limitation under subsection (a) shall not apply to the extent that an authorization of appropriations is enacted after such funds are appropriated.

     (c) __Application__